hasura/graphql-engine/manual/filestore/webhook.rst

 Setting up the webhook
 ----------------------

-As a user, you are supposed to provide the ``File`` microservice with a webhook, which is a HTTP URL running inside the Hasura cluster.
+As a user, you are supposed to provide the ``Filestore`` microservice with a webhook, which is a HTTP URL running inside the Hasura cluster.

 Which means, you need to write a custom endpoint which receives the above